-There are some categories of people who can apply for work authorization but whose situations don’t fit nicely into any of the above situations.
+There are some categories of people who may file form I-765 (application for work authorization) but whose situations don’t fit nicely into any of the above situations.
 People in the following situations can apply for work authorization in the United States:

 - DACA Recipients.
 People who lack immigration status because they were brought to the United States as children can request work permits under the Deferred Action for Childhood Arrivals (DACA) program.
 USCIS is not accepting new DACA applications, only renewals of existing status.
 Check the USCIS page for updates.

 - Crime Victims.
 Victims of certain crimes – including human trafficking and domestic abuse – can apply for work authorization in the United States, as can their family members.

 - “Withholding of Removal” grantees.
 People targeted for deportation, but who an immigration judge rules would face persecution in their home country, can seek work permits.